Looking for some great design examples in 2020? Read on.

 One line, second line… Design

-The collection of new design examples we’ve selected show a classy, simplistic elegance and something that is becoming more and more popular animated line drawings.
+The collection of new design examples we’ve selected shows a classy, simplistic elegance and something that is becoming more and more popular in animated line drawings.

 9. Retro Style Design

 One dictionary definition of vintage is: of old, recognized, and enduring interest, importance, or quality: classic.
 It pretty much sums up why this is a fashion that thankfully refuses to lie down.